direwolf420/ConsistentReforging/README.md

 Notes:
 * Undoing costs no money
 * "Undo" button is only visible in the vanilla reforge menu.
-If other mods (such as "Auto-Reforge") replace it, it will not exist
+If other mods (such as "AutoReforge") replace it, it will not exist
 * The config contains multiple customizations you can do